Isaiah Montgomery

-Isaiah Thornton Montgomery (May 21, 1847 – March 5, 1924) was founder of Mound Bayou, Mississippi, an all-black community.
-A Republican, he was a delegate to the 1890 Mississippi Constitutional Convention and served as mayor of Mound Bayou.
+Isaiah Thornton Montgomery (May 21, 1847 – March 5, 1924) was an American community leader, politician, and the founder of Mound Bayou, Mississippi, an all-black community.
+He was a Republican delegate to the 1890 Mississippi Constitutional Convention, and served as the mayor of Mound Bayou.

 He participated in the 1890 Mississippi constitutional convention as a delegate from Bolivar County and voted for the adoption of a state constitution that effectively disfranchised black voters for decades, using poll taxes and literacy tests to raise barriers to voter registration.
 Montgomery promoted an accommodationist position for African Americans.
 The I. T. Montgomery House in Mound Bayou is a National Landmark.

+He has been described as "Mississippi's Booker T. Washington".
+He is also known as I. T. Montgomery, and Isaiah Montgomery.

 Early life and education

-Born into slavery, Isaiah was the son of Ben Montgomery, a slave whose owner, Joseph Davis, promoted him to overseer.
-The younger Montgomery learned to read and write due to his father's influential position on the Davis Bend plantation.
-Davis wanted to establish a more positive working environment for slaves and encouraged education.
+Isaiah Thornton Montgomery was born on May 21, 1847, in Davis Island, Mississippi.
+He was born into slavery, the son of Mary Lewis Montgomery and Ben Montgomery, whom was enslaved by Joseph Emory Davis at Hurricane Plantation at Davis Bend.
+They had a second son, William Thornton Montgomery.
+His father Ben had been promoted to overseer of the property.
+The Montgomery children learned to read and write due to their father's influential position on the Hurricane Plantation at Davis Bend; and because Davis wanted to establish a more positive working environment for slaves and encouraged education.